projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

   Specify the maximum number of Interrupt Remapping Entries.

 ``MAX_IOAPIC_NUM`` (a child node of ``CAPACITIES``):
-  Specify the maximum number of IO-APICs.
+  Specify the maximum number of IOAPICs.

 ``MAX_PCI_DEV_NUM`` (a child node of ``CAPACITIES``):
   Specify the maximum number of PCI devices.